VORPCORE/vorp_lib/README.md

 A comprehensive library for RedM development by VORP.

+### INSTALLATION

+- add `ensure vorp_lib` bellow vorp_core since it needs the export
+- make sure this is in your server.cfg
+  -add_ace resource.vorp_lib command.add_ace allow
+  -add_ace resource.vorp_lib command.remove_ace allow

 **Note:** This project is a work in progress.
 All content in this repository is subject to change, including folders, files, and logic.

 ## Features

 ### Import System

 - Import modules
-- Reduce global pollution by importing modules from:
+- Reduce global pollution by importing locally modules, from:
   - This library
   - Other resources
-  - Your own resource
+  - the resource you are using the import
 - Efficient caching system:
   - Loads files only once
 - Instance-based execution: